Peeling Back the Curtain on Joorney’s Continued Operational Success

 Q: How would you describe Joorney's culture in just a few sentences?

 A: It is certainly a work hard, play hard culture.
-Pulling a long, 10- or 12-hour work day has never stopped us from playing a couple games of 2v2 in-office foosball.
+Pulling a long, 10- or 12-hour workday has never stopped us from playing a couple of games of 2v2 in-office foosball.
 And when we play, we have the same mentality as when we work – we play to win!
 In fact, recently we played a couple of truly tense and unpredictable games.
 And not everyone was happy with the outcome!

 Q: Where do you envision Joorney in the next five years?

-A: First, I see us in Australian beaches and deserts!
+A: First, I see us on Australian beaches and deserts!
 We are ready to enter the Australian business planning market.
 COVID has moved our timeline a bit; however, we are still 100% sure that this is the next right market to enter and we expect to work on our very first Australian projects either by the end of this calendar year or, at the very latest, early next year.

 Second, I see us working closely with a majority of our clients after they immigrate to the US or Canada.
 While immigration business planning is still our core business model, we have so much more to offer to ensure our clients’ continued growth!
 Some clients will need a website for their new business; others will need a market study for a new product line or a pitch deck to raise funds.
 We offer all these services and I can’t wait to show to more of our clients the quality that we can produce when it comes to post-immigration continued business support!